TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 # Explanation of variables in the script

 There are no required variables, but if you use Google Home speaker groups and players with a screen you should define those as described above.
-Resuming Spotify won't work properly without `default_spotcast`. `dummy_tts` is required to send a TTS with picture and text.
+Resuming Spotify with multiple accounts won't work properly without `primary_spotcast`. `dummy_tts` is required to send a TTS with picture and text.

 |Variable|Default|Example|Description|
 | --- | --- | --- | --- |